 - Your overall dedication to building your HR career based on a particular career path

 - Your overall dedication to building a career in the company you’ve applied to

 For example, if you’ve also applied to jobs in finance and marketing, that wouldn’t be a good sign.
-That’s because you’re essentially telling the recruiter that you just want a job and not an HR position, going against your initial answer to the first question.
+That’s because you’re telling the recruiter that you just want a job and not an HR position, going against your initial answer to the first question.

 On the other hand, if you tell them you’ve applied to similar HR assistant positions in the same industry, then that’s good.
-That helps the recruiter realize you’re serious about the HR career and about working in the industry, especially considering the HR assistant position is an entry-level position.
+That helps the recruiter realize you’re serious about the HR career and about working in the industry, considering the HR assistant position is an entry-level position.

 Interview Questions About HR Assistant Job Requirements